cipherprime/WeveTraveledWebsite/content/xtra/behind.md

 ![Original Concept Art]

 # Original Concept Art
 The world of Auditorium is quite flat.
-At some point we came up with the idea of using the background of the game as a horizon line to create unique compositions.
-With the thought of creating a brand new rendered in mind, this was the final concept design that was created before development of this new rendering technique was kicked off.
+At some point, we decided to use the background of the game as a horizon line to create unique compositions.
+With the thought of creating a brand new renderer firmly in mind, this was the final concept design that we created before developing this new rendering technique.

 ***